August 18, 2021

 The goal of Valley’s Structural Heart Program is to provide compassionate, patient-oriented care using the latest leading-edge minimally invasive procedures while applying a multidisciplinary approach that tailors care to patients’ specific needs.

-Dr. Rahim joins a program known for its depth of experience and high-quality care, one that is backed up by its alliance with the world-famous Cleveland Clinic Heart, Vascular & Thoracic Institute, which was ranked #1 in heart care by U.S. News & World Report (2021-2022).
+Dr. Rahim joins a program known for its depth of experience and high-quality care, one that is backed up by its alliance with the world-famous Cleveland Clinic Heart, Vascular & Thoracic Institute, whose heart program is nationally ranked.

 “Dr. Tayal and the cardiovascular division at Valley have an incredible forward-thinking vision for the catheterization lab and Structural Heart Program.
 The more data we accumulate as a field, the more we see that these interventions can improve a patient’s quality of life, morbidity, and frequently mortality,” said Dr. Rahim.
 “The group at Valley is committed to growing their program and bringing these interventions to more and more patients as their indications expand.”

 The Valley Heart and Vascular Institute includes a dedicated team of clinical staff, including cardiologists, cardiovascular surgeons, interventionalists, imaging specialists, electrophysiologists, vascular surgeons, anesthesiologists, and advanced practice nurses; innovative technology; and robust clinical trials.
 Valley’s team approach to care means that the heart specialists collaborate to determine the best approach for each patient’s individual needs.

 “We are excited for the expertise, experience, and care for patients that Dr. Rahim will bring to the Structural Heart Program,” said Rajiv Tayal, MD, Director, Cardiac Catheterization Lab.